jonnykalani/jump-ahead/README.md

 As a user, I want to be able to view other companys' blogs and webpages.\
 As a user, I want to be able to chage my password.\
 As a user, I want others to be able to see what organization I'm associated with.\
+As a user, I want to be able to upload photos to my website.
 \
 Technologies used:\
-HTML, CSS, SASS, JavaScript, AJAX, Bootstrap, Handlebars\
+HTML, CSS, SASS, JavaScript, AJAX, Bootstrap, Handlebars, AWS/SDK S3\
 \
 Unsolved Problems:\
 There are several improvements yet to be made to this application in future iterations:\